 - ¼ cup steamed beet See Note

 - 2 tablespoon vegan Worcestershire sauce See Note

 - 1 tablespoon tomato paste

 - 1 teaspoon maple syrup or brown sugar

 - Preheat the oven to 350°F (176°C)

-- In a small pan on medium heat, toast the 1 tbsp onion powder, 2 tsp coriander, 1 tsp allspice, ½ tsp ground ginger, ½ tsp cinnamon, and 1/8 tsp cloves until they release their oils and become fragrant.
+- In a small pan on medium heat, toast the 1 tablespoon onion powder, 2 teaspoon coriander, 1 teaspoon allspice, ½ teaspoon ground ginger, ½ teaspoon cinnamon, and ⅛ teaspoon cloves until they release their oils and become fragrant.
 Approximately 2 to 3 minutes.
 Stir frequently.